awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

 **Before You Begin**
 Before you complete the following procedure, verify that you have at least one running Amazon EC2 instance \(Linux or Windows\) that is configured for Systems Manager\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.

+**Note**
+If you create an association by using either the AWS CLI or AWS Tools for Windows PowerShell, use the `--Targets` parameter to target instances, as shown in the following example\.
+Don't use the `--InstanceID` parameter\.
+The `--InstanceID` parameter is a legacy parameter\.

 **To create an association for automatically updating SSM Agent**

 1. [Download](https://aws.amazon.com/cli/) the latest version of the AWS CLI to your local machine\.